saitai0802/dashtify-2720d/content/pages/index.md

     background_color: none
   - type: features_section
     features:
-      - title: >-
-          “I love how lightweight and easy it is to view all the marketing data in one place.”
+      - title: “I love how lightweight and easy it is to view all data in one place.”
         subtitle: 'Ursula Gurnmeister, Sr. Design Manager at Company'
         image: images/testimonials.png
         image_alt: Ursula Gurnmeister photo